hiridavid/trial-and-error/README.md

 clones a repo from git to local machine, used for the first time

-> git pull
+> git pull `origin` `main`

 updates your local repo to the remote repo, used to get back to work
+default behaviour (git pull): git fetch origin HEAD && git merge HEAD

-> git fetch
+> git fetch `origin` `main`

-syncs your remote-tracking branch to the remote branches. git fetch + git merge = git pull
+syncs your remote-tracking branch to the remote branches. use git merge `origin/main` to update local repo (=git pull)

 > git status